-A psychology major, Alex Morse loved working in the Oxy Admission Office for three years.
-She decided to try out higher education full-time, and now works as an admission counselor for Pitzer College.
+Psychology major Alex Morse loved working in the Admission Office for three years.
+She decided to try out higher education full-time, now working as an admission counselor for Pitzer College.

 What led you to choose your major?

 I was always interested in sociology, politics and biology.
 Psychology marries the rigorous testing of quantitative science with the theoretical understanding of human beings, so it was the best of all worlds for me!

 What were the most important skills that you learned during your time at Oxy?
 In what ways did a liberal arts education help shape your career aspirations?

 Writing, critical thinking and the time management skills required for rigorous classes are the skills I use most now in my job.
 My liberal arts education gave me the tools to solve any problem I'm faced with, which has empowered me to pursue my current career as well as look forward to graduate school and the future.

 Talk about the process you went through to land your first job out of college.

 I had two primary activities at Oxy, which were college admissions and peer sex education (they seem disparate, I know, but that's liberal arts!).
 I applied for jobs in both fields starting in April of my senior year, and it took me about two months to land my current job.
 I was in the final interview stages for two positions: one with UCLA's Luskin School of Public Affairs as an HIV Prevention Specialist and one as an admission counselor for Pitzer College.
 My network in the Oxy Admission Office really advocated for me to the Pitzer staff, which I believe is a big part of why I was hired.
 In the end, although the UCLA job was interesting, I had always wanted to travel as an admission counselor, so I decided to go for it!
 I applied for the job on May 16th, received an offer on June 9th, and started July 2nd.
 It all happened so fast after graduation and I was so grateful.